Streetwise-Media/Streetwise-Wordpress-MVC/readme.md

 ###$this->page_title

 Set this property in your controller method to what you want the title attribute on the generated page to be.
+This needs to be set before you call get\_header().

 ###$this->_templatedir